Adamu Mohammed

-Adamu Mohammed (born July 24, 1983, in Accra) is a Ghanaian football defender currently playing for Hapoel Be'er Sheva.
+Adamu Mohammed (born July 24, 1983, in Accra) is a Ghanaian football defender.

 Club career

 Mohammed is a tall defender who was signed in 2006 by Asante Kotoko from Real Sportive.
 In July 2008, he moved to Gençlerbirliği S.K. for a club record transfer fee of €4.5 million.
 In 2008, he went to Hacettepespor and in late 2008 he was loaned to KS Vllaznia Shkodër in Albania.
 In January 2009, he left Macedonia to sign with Tema Youth on loan from Hacettepespor and in September 2009 was sold to Eleven Wise.
 In 2010, he played for Hapoel Be'er Sheva.

 International career

 Mohammed was part of the Ghana national under-23 side that won bronze at the 203 All-African Games in Abuja.